improvised-explosive-device/animwall/README.md

 ## Usage

 ```
-$ animwall [ -p -w -s <scaling_mode> -f /path/to/wallpaper ]
+$ animwall [ -a <params> -f <path> -p -w ]
- --<param>        - Pass parameters to mpv, eg. '--scale=nearest'.
+ -a, -arg <params>   - Pass args beginning with "--" to mpv, eg. --scale=nearest.
- -f, -file        - Load wallpaper from file instead of animwall.conf.
+ -f, -file <path>    - Load wallpaper from file instead of animwall.conf.
- -p, -powersave   - Pause mpv when the desktop is not active.
+ -p, -powersave      - Pause mpv when the desktop is inactive.
- -w, -wpgtk       - Send first frame of video to wpgtk and apply color-scheme.
+ -w, -wpg, -wpgtk    - Generate & apply wpgtk theme from first frame.
  -h, -help           - You are here.

 ```

 Ok, fine it's not that simple.